spaansba/PowerTree/README.md

 PowerTree provides two main cmdlets:

-- `PowerTree` - The main command for directory visualization with an alias (ptree)
+- `Start-PowerTree` - The main command for directory visualization.
+Alias: (ptree, PowerTree)
-- `Edit-PowerTreeConfig` - A utility to manage your PowerTree configuration
+- `Edit-PowerTreeConfig` - A utility to manage your PowerTree configuration.
+Alias: (Edit-PowerTree, Edit-ptree)

-The main PowerTree cmdlet comes with many optional parameters to customize your directory visualization experience.
+The main `PowerTree` cmdlet comes with many optional parameters to customize your directory visualization experience.

 ### Basic Options